Taste the Cape Travel & Tours

 Now that you’ve found your way here, I’m going to do my best to entice you into taking a specially crafted tour with me that will get your gastric juices going with wine glass at the ready and chef’s knife ready to chop!

-I’m Ann-Marie Breen, the owner of Taste the Cape Travel and Tours cc.
+I’m Ann-Marie Breen, the owner and registered tour guide and wine guide of Taste the Cape Travel and Tours cc.
 I’ve been living in Cape Town for 20 years and during this time I have come to believe that, not only is the Cape the most beautiful place in the world, but it is also a gourmet’s dream come true.
 South Africa has over 600 wine estates and cooperatives in total, with most of these being within an hour’s drive of Cape Town.
 World-class chefs have also found their homes in this lovely part of the world – bringing with them their expertise and passion as they fashion menus from the fine produce that South Africa has to offer.
 And to top it all there are regular food and wine festivals which showcase the magnificent range of products, produce and local characters – and all of these just at your doorstep!

 I know that this experience will take your breath away!

 My invitation to you is to indulge yourself and your friends with one of my personalised (self-drive or guided) tours.
 Turn to the other pages on this website to get an idea of what could lie in store for you.
 Let your imagination wander and don’t forget that food and wine is just the start – there is also an incredible range of activities and attractions that the Cape has to offer.
 Adventure sports to the arts, flora and fauna to... anything you could wish for.

 - Languages spoken